Businesses and the Employee Mandate

 Employers with 50 or more full-time equivalent employees must decide if they will continue to offer a group health plan, or instead pay the penalty for failing to offer coverage — the “play or pay” mandate.
 There are two possible penalties that the federal government could impose on a group under this provision:

 - The Mandate Penalty ($2,000) applies if an employer does not offer group health coverage.
 The penalty is calculated on all full-time employees, less the first 30.
 At least one employee has to purchase subsidized coverage on the Marketplace for this penalty to apply.

 - The Qualification Penalty ($3,000) applies if the employer fails to offer a qualifying plan (minimum and affordable) to any employee.
 The penalty applies if any of those employees purchase subsidized coverage through the Marketplace.
 This penalty is assessed based on the number of employees that are not offered qualifying coverage and subsequently purchase subsidized coverage through the Marketplace.

-If you offer a plan that existed on March 23, 2010, your plan may be eligible for grandfathered status.
-That means your health plan would have to comply with some — but not all — provisions of the health care law.
+If you offer a health insurance plan that existed on March 23, 2010, your plan may be eligible for grandfathered status.
+That means your health plan would have to comply with some but not all provisions of the Health Care Law.
 Your plan could lose that status, however, if you make significant changes to the plan, such as the benefits it includes or the amounts employees pay in cost-sharing fees (deductibles, premiums and copayments).

 The notice you provide your employees must: